teafrogsf/SI100B_DIE_Fall_2024_Repo/README.md

 ## Step 0

-(For Team Leader) Please click "Use this template", and then click "Create a new repository".
-Name your new repository, then **set it to private**.
+(For Team Leader) Please create a new repository, name your new repository, then **set it to private**.
+You may need more information from searching manuals.

 ## Step 1